oldaccountdeadname/painted/README.md

 ## Building
 Painted is built with Nix Flakes.
 On a system with Nix Flakes, run `nix build`.
-If you don't have Flakes and/or Nix, `go build` will probably work, too, though this isn't :sparkles: officially supported :sparkles:.
+If you don't have Flakes and/or Nix, `go build ./cmd/painted` will probably work, too, though this isn't :sparkles: officially supported :sparkles:.

 ## Usage